 This ‘accidental’ death and its aftermath slowly drives Metger into a swirling mix of paranoia and anger as he tries to find and kill the hidden dolls; who begin their own war against him as well.
 It’s a slow descent into both madness and vengeance as the dolls unleash holy hell on the racist creep.
 Once again displaying the kind of simplistic, eye-for-an-eye revenge seen in the original Amicus anthologies, but with a heavily political and uniquely American twist.
 The name “David Metger” is a mix of former Ku Klux Klansmen politicians David Duke and Tom Metzger; both of whom made a lot of noise in the 1980s-1990s.
 Watching “KKK Comeuppance” recently, I was struck by how much this segment resonates in our current age; as bald-faced, open racism is making a most unwelcome appearance in mainstream political discussion… American Nazis (formerly a misnomer) openly run for public office now.
 Metger’s hiring of an image consultant almost seems quaint today.
 Most likely he’d probably just campaign openly as himself with no apologies.
 The dolls attack on him could also be seen as representing AntiFa, the ACLU, Black Lives Matter or any organizations that actively oppose such figures in the here and now.
 This 23 year old segment still has a lot to say.

 The last segment is the least ‘dressed up’ and the most overtly political segment.
 We see an unrepentant gangsta named “Crazy K”/Jerome (Lamont Bentley) taking part in a medieval-looking ‘reform’ program as part of his sentence.
 The draconian means of reform are delivered by a no-bullshit “Dr. Cushing” (played the late “Omega Man” star Rosalind Cash).
 Jerome is forced by both electric shock and sensory depravation to face the victims of his black-on-black crimes, including young kids who were killed by stray bullets in Jerome’s drive-by shootings.
 It is soon revealed that Jerome is actually facing death himself (gunned down in a retaliatory shooting) and this isn’t ‘reform’… it is his last chance at redemption.
-His final offer to both life and redemption are an unrepentant “I don’t give a f–k!”
+His final offer to both life and redemption is an unrepentant “I don’t give a f–k!”

 That final moments are less ‘traditional’ horror entertainment and more like a punch to the head with an utter lack of subtlety or pretense.
 A scene where Jerome confronts a white bigot/fellow inmate (played with dripping evil by the late Rick Dean) is particularly telling.
 The racist inmate actually thanks Jerome for killing blacks; since Jerome is unwittingly implementing the white supremacist’s program of black genocide.
 Moments like this could just as easily be part of a powerful prison film instead of a horror flick, and they’d work just as well.
 Such expresso-strength messaging may not be everyone’s cup of coffee, and they’re certainly not done in the cheekier manner of the original Amicus films, but with Spike Lee as a producer?
 One should expect nothing less.
 Lee is a filmmaker who uses the medium to confront as well as entertain; even when making an homage to old-style horror anthologies.